joakimkasimir/scrapWind/README.md

 After the lambda is created you can updated like: bash deployLambda.sh scrapWind

-Create a scheduler as in step 2 in http://docs.aws.amazon.com/AmazonCloudWatch/latest/events/RunLambdaSchedule.html with
+Create a scheduler as in step 2 in http://docs.aws.amazon.com/AmazonCloudWatch/latest/events/RunLambdaSchedule.html

 Now the AWS CloudWatch rule scheduler will trigger the lambda script